 So what you need are the spectacles.
 A good set of lenses that will give you clarity over the things you need to know to do your work — clarity on the availability of roles, skills, dates and location.

-Visibility of rolls and skills
+Visibility of roles and skills

 Good resource management software will show a clear visibility on the roles and skills of each individual worker.
 It should have simple and comprehensive search functionality so that you can find your desired worker based on whatever your unique requirement is.
 This could be searching for an engineer based on the clients he or she has worked on, or finding an engineer based on the type of technology he or she has worked with.
 Furthermore, a manager should be able to view a detailed overview on each resource with ease.
 So a resource profile screen should be able to provide attachments for their CV or samples of past work, it should be able to display different skills and the level of experience in each skill.

-Visibility of rolls and skills
+Visibility of roles and skills

 A good resource lens will also show you the dates the resource is available.
 When they are fully available, partially available, fully booked or on leave.
 Furthermore, when a resource is already booked over a certain period of time and a manager attempts to book them on another job, the software should automatically highlight this and make all the managers involved aware of this.